anthonyle1/ai201-project2-fitfindr-starter/README.md

 **What it returns:**
-Returns a list of matching listing dicts, sorted by relevance **What happens if it fails or returns nothing:**
+Returns a list of matching listing dicts, sorted by relevance.
+The list items include the parameters from the listing.json file, such as id, title, description, category, style_tags, size, condition, price, colors, brand, and platform.

+**What happens if it fails or returns nothing:**
 <!-- What should the agent do if no listings match? -->
 If the function fails or returns nothing, return `_new_session()` interaction early.

 ---

 ### Tool 2: suggest_outfit